eagleEggs/blockyPet/README.md

  - A pet block to join you on the lonely adventure in Minecraft PI Edition
  - It follows you around wherever you go!
+ - Blocky will let you know when hungry, feed it what it wants!!!

 ### How to use